 Grant Portfolio Management

-- Actively work to advance the Foundation's mission; develop, monitor, and evaluate a portfolio of grants designed to address key issues in education, the arts, human services, and conservation
+- Actively work to advance the Foundation's mission; develop, monitor, and evaluate a portfolio of grants designed to address key issues in early childhood education and human services.

 - Maintain information about current and prospective grantees in the Foundation’s grant management system to enable knowledge-sharing.

 - Proactively cultivate opportunities that have the potential to foster positive change in the community and advance the Foundation’s goals; conduct extensive outreach and rigorous due diligence to identify and support impactful grantees

 - Consider the needs of grantee organizations and intentionally build and maintain relationships with existing and prospective grantees; act as a trusted advisor to both new and existing grantees